-١. Deduction of 3 points for each minor incident and 3 points for each major occurrence.
-2. Students must maintain an 80% average in each of the following: a.
-Classroom didactic (test/quizzes/homework/etc.) or theory b.
-Affective c.
-Clinical 3.
-Students that do not have a minimum 80% average in each area, will be placed on probation or dismissed from the program.
-(See handbook for guidelines) 4.
+- 1. Deduction of 3 points for each minor incident and 5 points for each major occurrence. - 2.
+Students must maintain an 80% average in each of the following: - a.
+Classroom didactic (tests/quizzes/homework/etc.) or theory - b.
+Affective - c.
+Clinical - 3.
+Students who do not have a minimum 80% average in each area will be placed on probation or dismissed from the program (see handbook for guidelines). - 4.
 Students should strive to maintain a 100% average in the affective area.
-If the affective grade for a 9-week period falls below 80% the student will be placed on probation.
+If the affective grade for a 9-week period falls below 80%, the student will be placed on probation.
 If the student does not achieve an 80% affective grade on the next evaluation, he/she may be dismissed from the program regardless of the overall course average.

-Current 9-week Affective grade Instructor Comments Student Comments Student Signature Instructor Signature
+Current 9-week affective grade: Affective grade average:

+Instructor Comments

+Student Comments

+Student's Signature Date

+Instructor's Signature Date